ranganathanlab/bmDCA/README.md

 25. `init_sample` - flag for whether of not to use seed sequence for initializing the MCMC (default false)
 26. `init_sample_file` - file containing the MCMC seed sequences (default: "")
+27. `sampler` - sampler mode, 'mh' for Metropolis-Hastings and 'z' for Zanella, 2019 (default: "mh")
-27. `temperature` - temperature at which to sample sequences (default 1)
+28. `temperature` - temperature at which to sample sequences (default 1)
-28. `output_binary` - flag to output data in binary format, which is faster and more precise (default: false)
+29. `output_binary` - flag to output data in binary format, which is faster and more precise (default: false)

 ### [sampling]